 Figure 2.1.1.
-Relative catch per unit effort (CPUE) from the chevron trap survey standardized (as shown in Appendix H) with the ratio of annual spawning stock biomass compared to spawning stock biomass at $F{30\%}$ from SEDAR 41 (2017).
+Relative catch per unit effort (CPUE) from the MARMAP and SEFIS chevron trap survey standardized with the ratio of annual spawning stock biomass compared to spawning stock biomass at $F{30\%}$ from SEDAR 41 (2017).
 Circles represent the two time periods that were compared to develop the adjustment factor.
+See Appendix L for more information on the index.

-While allowing no harvest under Alternative 1 (No Action) might be biologically beneficial to the stock, those benefits are easily lost to discard mortality in mixed species fisheries such as South Atlantic snapper grouper.
-As the population continues to increase as predicted in the rebuilding plan and indicated in the recent fishery-independent survey values, it is expected that dead discards would continue to increase.
+While allowing no harvest under Alternative 1 (No Action) might be biologically beneficial to a stock, those benefits are easily lost to discard mortality in mixed species fisheries such as South Atlantic snapper grouper.
+If the population continues to increase as predicted in the rebuilding plan and indicated in the recent fishery-independent survey values, it is expected that the level of dead discards would continue to increase.
 Alternative 1 (No Action) would result in foregone short-term economic benefits to the commercial and recreational sectors and could result in continued distrust in science and management due to inconsistency in what fishermen see on the water versus the scientific models.
+Because population assessments rely heavily on fishery-dependent data, the inability to collect data from fisheries and their harvest creates additional assessment uncertainty.